barviv-seagate/Lyve-Cloud-Solutions-Samples/lyve-s3-browser/README.md

   * Port 80 open
   * Root or sudo access

-## Known Limitations
-Currently file upload functionality is not working as CORS is not enabled and will be fixed in next release.

 ## Running Steps
  - Create a new bucket using https://help.lyvecloud.seagate.com/en/managing-buckets.html pay attention that you place the bucket in the region you want it to be in.